prajwalawate45/Smart-Fitness-Monitoring-System/README.md

 # AI Gym Instructor

 ## Overview
 The **Smart Fitness Monitoring System ** is a web-based application designed to revolutionize home workouts by providing real-time exercise form correction and progress tracking using artificial intelligence.
-Developed as a final project during an internship at **Abacus Consulting, Lahore**, this tool addresses the common issue of improper exercise form, reducing injury risks for fitness enthusiasts.
 It supports three exercises—**Squat**, **Bicep Curl**, and **Overhead Press**—offering rep counting, actionable feedback, and a progress dashboard.

 ## Features
 - **Real-Time Form Analysis**: Uses MediaPipe for body landmark detection and OpenCV for video processing.